FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 Intercepts / Scrambles

-otherwise).If you enrolled in a German Squad then the Allied fighters seldom where told to avoid chasing bombers
+have missed otherwise).If you enrolled in a German Squad then the Allied fighters seldom where told to avoid

-settings, so if you miss the Intercept or Scramble objective (don’t worry it happened) the theatre is still alive with
+workshop settings, so if you miss the Intercept or Scramble objective (don’t worry it happened) the theatre is

-flights so if you are leader or want to lone wolf it - go for it and explore.
-Some Phases may have a 2
+still alive with flights so if you are leader or want to lone wolf it - go for it and explore.
+Some Phases may

 nd